normcodes/MarbleRunSimulator/README.md

 ## 18. Product summary

-**Marble Run Simulator — made by Norm** should be built as an HTML/CSS/JavaScript application with a true editor-style workflow.
+**Marble Run Simulator** should be built as an HTML/CSS/JavaScript application with a true editor-style workflow.
 The critical design principle is that layers define physical behavior: Layer 1 is the structural run, Layer 2 is the marble-like dynamic layer, and Layer 3 contains mechanisms that interact with marbles without colliding with the main structure.
 Welds connect objects only, while Anchors attach objects to the background.
 Every object remains editable through the right-click inspector, and every complete run is saved as owned project data accessible from the user dashboard.

 ### References